bwitt/puppet-chrony/README.md

 Please review `metadata.json` for a list of requirements.

+The DNS Service records feature requires the `dig` command to be installed on the target system.

 ### Beginning with chrony

 `include 'chrony'` is all you need to get it running.
 If you